Supplementary hypothesis

 While the hypothesis is not the only revision of the documentary hypothesis to be made, it is one of the few at the forefront of Pentateuch studies and has been suggested by many scholars.

 Historical context

-While documentarians originally placed the authorship of the Pentateuch in the 10th to the 6th centuries BCE, the supplementary hypothesis places the authorship of the Pentateuch later in the 7th to 5th centuries.
+While documentarians originally placed the authorship of the Pentateuch in the 10th to the 6th centuries BCE, the supplementary hypothesis places the authorship of the Pentateuch later, in the 7th to 5th centuries.
 A major driver of this reassessment has been the evolving understanding of the historical context of the early Israelites.
 Biblical estimates put the earliest activity of the Israelites in Canaan in the 13th century, with Joshua's conquest.

-The archeological findings have caused some recent Pentateuch scholars to reject earlier documentarian claims of 10th-century authorship, in favor of later authorship, as reflected in the supplementary hypothesis.

 Major divergences from the documentary hypothesis

 Julius Wellhausen, the leading proponent of the documentary hypothesis, proposed that the Pentateuch is the amalgamation of four independent and complete narratives which were combined by redactors.
 The supplementary hypothesis, as outlined by Van Seters, differs from it in three major ways: